 In the highly competitive world of aging care, your competitors are often seen as your enemies.
 Competition is a double edged sword.
 On the one hand, your competitors open up a wider market and offer more options for your potential clients.
 They may even “steal” some of your current clients.
-On the other hand, your competitors make you work harder to create better products and services so that you can not only attract more clients, but also keep the clients you have satisfied and loyal to your company.
+On the other hand, your competitors make you work harder to create better products and services so that you can not only attract more home health care leads, but also keep the clients you have satisfied and loyal to your company.

 In fact, it’s better to view your competition not as the enemy, but as a lesson in better marketing.
 The following are just a few things your competitors can teach you about how to market your services better.